SLO-Robotics/openRFID/README.md

 # openRFID
-A simple in Arduino RFID access control app.
-RFID's list stored in code.
+A simple Arduino RFID access control app.
+List of RFID's stored in code.